Blueberry Orange Blossom Tarts

 Whether a large gathering or only a few, an individual size dessert is the easiest way to serve something that feels very special and well… individual!

-Unlike cakes and pies, which become messy the more slices you take from them, these little tarts were carefully prepared in advance, easy to serve and easy to store what remains, if any remain. (wink)
+Unlike cakes and pies, which become messy the more slices you take from them, these little tarts were carefully prepared in advance.

 Blueberry Tarts